stadid/webcontrol/README.md

 • Focus on heating. **Currently** no inerface pages for managing cooling / ventilation (some parameters, however, could be set using direct set mode). *Could be added if user interst is shown.*

 • No protection for Web interface.
 System should be used only in controlled enviroment (LAN) with external access only via VPN.

+• No fuel consumption / energy statistics data interface pages. *Could be added in case of user demand.*

 • No integration with smart home systems.
 Acts as a pure standalone solution.